princesspretzel/spoke/README.md

-A simple command that will open a GH pull request in your text editor.
+A simple command that will open all the files from a GH pull request in your text editor.